ankurkaushal/diary/src/posts/2024-what-an-year.md

 I wanted to come up with a more clickbait-y (or interesting?) title for this blog post but unfortunately couldn't.
 I don't think I am creative enough on that front.

 2024 has been one heck of a year for me.
 It started off slow, but around April, things really picked up and threw some unexpected surprises my way.
-From earning my first career promotion to joining improv, getting kicked out by my landlord (only to move into a bigger place), getting a shocking hearing loss diagnosis in one of my ears, and even performing in my first show — I experienced it all.
+From earning my first career promotion to joining improv, getting kicked out by my landlord (only to move into a bigger place), visiting family back home after 5 years, getting a shocking hearing loss diagnosis in one of my ears, and even performing in my first show — I experienced it all.

 My first promotion was, without a doubt, the highlight of 2024.
 It caught me completely off guard, even though I’d been working tirelessly up to that point.
 It all began in the last quarter of 2023 during a regular one-on-one with my manager.
 He said something along the lines of, 'Ankur, I want you to take over my daily responsibilities on the team so I can focus on Architecture for the org.'
 Just like that, I was thrown into the deep end.